Court decides QPA calculations in NSA TMA III decision

-In my last post, we provided some insight on the proposed changes to the No Surprises Act (NSA) Independent Dispute Resolution (IDR) process and portal in the Centers for Medicare & Medicaid’s (CMS) recently proposed rule, including the addition of an IDR registry.
+In my last post, we provided some insight on the proposed changes to the Independent Dispute Resolution (IDR) process and portal in the NSA, including the addition of an IDR registry.

 The idea is that, if all parties know the “what” and “who” about the claim, then reimbursement disagreements between payers and providers would be more likely settled during the open negotiations phase and fewer parties would be forced to use the IDR phase, which is burdensome and costly for all parties.